School Regulations and Rules of Conduct at Grenaa Gymnasium

 If a student has not achieved at least 2.0 at the end of the school year, the school is entitled to deny the student the right to be promoted, provided that it is evaluated that the student has not had benefitted sufficiently from the teaching, despite continuous evaluation.
 The student will have the opportunity to raise an objection before the final decision is made by the Principal.

-The complaint must be made in writing to the Principal who forwards the complaint to the Ministry of Education, along with his/her own statement regarding the matter.
-The complainer has one week to comment on this statement.
-This comment will be enclosed in the complaint to the Ministry of Education.
+The complaint should be submitted in writing to the Head of School who will reach a decision/forward the appeal to the Danish Ministry of Education together with her own statement regarding the case.
+This statement may be commented on by the complainant within five days.
+The comment will be attached to the complaint sent to the Danish Ministry of Education.

-Rules for complaints made in relation to exams are stated in the official exam regulations
+Rules governing complaints in connection with examinations are stated in the Examination Order.